-A care home has announced that it will remove registered nurse provision from 5 November as it has been unable to fill nursing vacancies, which it attributes to the national staff shortages.
+A care home has announced that it will remove registered nurses as it has been unable to fill nursing vacancies, which it attributes to the national staff shortages.

 Leaders at South Lodge Care Home in Leicester said they had already been ‘heavily reliant’ on agency nurses prior to when Avery Healthcare Group acquired the home in May last year.

 Since the takeover, bosses said they had found it ‘increasingly difficult’ to ‘recruit nurses with sufficient experience’ and did not see the situation improving due to ‘national recruitment challenges’.